PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-13.md

 }
 ```

 After that, we need to somehow represent units of happiness of all guests.
-I decided to use `Dictionary` where key is a guest name and the value is another `Dictionary` where stored other guests with units of happiness, e.g:
+I decided to use `Dictionary` where the key is a guest name and the value is another `Dictionary` where stored other guests with units of happiness, e.g:

 ```json
 {